How to talk about what you do with people who don't get it

-plus 10 ways to take potential clients behind-the-scenes of your work (and prove you're worth what you charge)
+10 ways to take potential clients behind-the-scenes of you work (and prove that you're worth every penny)

 Some of my friends’ parents were doctors.
 One was a pilot for Delta.
 There’s an up-front cool-factor with obvious professions, but after the initial “I save lives” pronouncement, the presentation is boring.
 Every kid has seen a stethoscope.

 But when my dad got up and plunked a series of bizarre things on those bitty little elementary school desks, kids leaned forward.
 What the heck is that hunk of wood?
 Oh, it’s a last.
 And this metal thing?
 It’s a shank.
 And this inside-out shoe is what your shoe looked like, once upon a time.
 My dad opened eyes.
 He’s just cool like that.